 - Unit meeting details including venue, date and time, and Leaders

 - bank accounts including bank, branch, account number, and signatories

 - Support Group office bearers’ names and contact details

 - properties including ownership, lease agreements, and sub-letting agreements

 - Units and Districts opened, recessed, or closed

 - District annual reports.

-In addition, records should be held of any Region camps, activities or events.
+In addition, records should be held of Region camps, activities, or events.

 Last Modified: 27/06/23 at 3:08 PM